navid59/demoApi/docs/README.md

 ### API URL
 <https://secure.sandbox.netopia-payments.com/>

 ### API Actions
 * #### **Start the transaction**

-    To start the transaction you will need to send your request to **START** action and then depend on response continue the process
+    To start the transaction you will need to send your request to **START** end point, then depend on response continue the process
     * **Action structure:** The START action has tree main part
         * **Config:**  to configuration your IPN URL, Return URL, Email notification template, Email notification language
         * **Payment:** to set payment method and card informations
         * **Order:** to set order details
-    * **URL:** /payment/card/start
+    * **Action URL:** /payment/card/start
     * **Method:** `POST`
     * **Params:**